 At first, the sheltie was only able to walk around the house two or three times.
 Today, she’s up to 16 laps inside- about a mile every three days.

 A couple months ago, Judy took Shannon in to be re-evaluated by a physical therapist.
 After watching her walk, Judy Coates, a certified canine rehabilitation therapist in Lebanon, N.H, recommended the braces be modified to allow Shannon to start using her paws when walking.
-Judy sent a video to Animal Ortho Care, and Derrick Campana, CO, suggested they just cut the feet off the braces, which would allow them to continue supporting her upper and lower legs while forcing Shannon to walk on her own feet.
+Judy sent a video to Animal Ortho Care who suggested they just cut the feet off the braces, which would allow them to continue supporting her upper and lower legs while forcing Shannon to walk on her own feet.

 The braces are solely for indoor use, as Shannon needs a firm surface to walk on with them.
 Judy is methodical about walking the dog twice a day inside while she wears the braces.
 Outside, she’s still walking on her hocks, but gaining strength every day.

 At first, she could only get up and down the three steps to the back porch, then the five on the other side, now she can go up and down the eight front steps to the front porch.

 The other day they were walking outside and a squirrel came across the path.

 “I let her off leash and she took off, running,” Judy says.
 “That was the first time she’d pulled and really wanted to run.”

 She loves exploring the farm and is especially curious about the chickens, Judy says.
 Recently, while checking nest boxes, Judy was surprised to see Shannon jump up on her hind legs to take a peek at the hens.